Santiq22/urban-heat-islands/README.md

 - Collecting, cleaning, and integrating multi-source geospatial and meteorological datasets.
 - Engineering features related to land cover, building density, and population.
 - Testing machine learning models for predicting UHI index values.
-- Creating visualizations to better understand patterns and drivers of UHI.
+- Creating visualizations to better understand patterns and drivers of UHIs.

 ---